alibaba/nquery/README.md

   * `rangeQuery`,
   * `likeQuery`

-for a SQL Strorage engine, you should realize a method like :
+for a SQL Strorage engine, you should realize a function like :

   ```js
     function query(str, function(err, data) {